Miguel Núñez de Prado: Biography

 Miguel Núñez de Prado y Susbielas was born on 30 March 1882 in Montilla, Spain.
 His father was a cavalry general and his grandfather was an infantry captain.
 In 1897, Núñez de Prado enlisted as a volunteer in the engineer corps of the Captaincy General of Puerto Rico.
 He engaged in combat during the Bombardment of San Juan of the Spanish–American War.
 After the war, Núñez de Prado returned to Spain and enrolled in the Cavalry Academy.
-After four years, he was promoted in lieutenant.
+After four years, he was promoted to lieutenant.
 In 1910, Núñez de Prado was deployed at the Melilla Squadron Group in the Spanish protectorate in Morocco.
 In 1911, he saw combat in the Rif War and was wounded in action.

 In 1913, Núñez de Prado joined the Spanish Army's pilot school but he did not complete the aviation course.
 He served in the Regulares from 1919 to 1923 and saw further combat in the Rif War, being wounded in action again.
 He returned to Spain and completed his aviation training in 1924.
 He was assigned to the 1st Aviation Regiment.
 In 1925, the Montilla municipal commission changed the name of Fuente Álamo Street to Colonel Núñez de Prado Street; it was renamed later that year to General Núñez de Prado Street when he was promoted to brigadier general.

 In 1925, Núñez de Prado became the governor general of Spanish Guinea.
 He arrived at Santa Isabel in February 1926 and assumed command of the colony.
 During his governorship, Núñez de Prado protected the rights of Spanish settlers and businesses.
 Laborers worked in poor conditions and trafficking was common.
 His tenure was criticized by the El Socialista newspaper.
 Núñez de Prado returned to Spain in September 1930 and was promoted to major general.
 Spanish aviator Ignacio Hidalgo de Cisneros alleged that Núñez de Prado was involved in a December 1930 military conspiracy in Cuatro Vientos, but Núñez de Prado was not listed in a list of suspected participants.
 He returned to Spanish Guinea in 1931.

 Núñez de Prado was the military governor of the Balearic Islands from 1932 to 1934.
 He served as the commander of the 2nd Division in 1934, the 2nd General Inspector of the Army in 1935, and the commander of the Spanish Aviation Corps in 1936.